The Montay Story

 Meet Our Team

-Our goal is to prioritize the economic flourishing of family farmers who have been locked in generational cycles of poverty by connecting coffee growers in overlooked and underdeveloped regions to the global market.
+Our mission is to prioritize the economic flourishing of family farmers who have been locked in generational cycles of poverty by connecting coffee growers in overlooked and underdeveloped regions to the global market.